 - You have a new career goal.
 You got to college and discovered a career passion you didn’t know you had—lots of students do.
-Even though you don’t really need to align your major to your future career, if there’s a more related major that can help you reach your future job goals, you should probably be in that program!
+Even though your major really doesn't decide your future career (shocking, right?!), if there’s a major that can help you reach your future job goals better, you should probably be in that program!

 How to go about changing your major

 So, you decided you definitely want to change your major.
 Woohoo!
 The first step is to try to choose a new major, if you haven’t already.
 If you’re not entirely sure which major to pick, it’s time to get back to basics—things like working backwards from careers that interest you, thinking about your favorite activities, acknowledging your skills, talking to friends and professors in different departments, and even auditing a class or joining a related campus club to get a sense of what the program entails.
 There are a lot of interesting ways to find your college major that you wouldn't expect.
 You can also use your college’s career counseling center and career assessment tests to help you choose.
 Still need help?
 You’ll find a guide to choosing a major here.

 Now it’s time to consult your academic advisor.
 They are your biggest ally in figuring out everything you need to do and all the requirements you need to meet to switch majors.
 They’re also used to this process, so they can answer your questions and guide you through it.
 It would be great to consult an advisor from your intended major, but if you’re still not sure about what your new major will be, then you can just visit your current academic advisor.